 Because OER range from lesson plans to entire textbooks, they mark a substantial change to the content used by all level of educators.
 Through the use of Creative Commons licensing, educational resources can be retained, reused, revised, remixed, and redistributed without cost or copyright restrictions.
 The traditional use of textbooks for teacher professional learning cannot be relied upon, as the very publishers that create content for pre-service and in-service teacher education critically view OER because of its disruptive potential to the educational publishing industry.
 Thus, to deliver professional learning for in-service teachers about OER requires OER approaches and their concomitant philosophy of openness.

-The 17 podcasts and 3 videos from the Multiply K-12 OER project are housed on the Blended and Online Learning and Teaching (BOLT) Multi-authored Blog.
 This blog posts pedagogical views, research in practice, and professional insights from in-service Canadian teachers who work in blended and online environments.
 The OER videos have closed captioning and Universal Design for Learning principles were considered in the media design and delivery.
 Additionally, the audio format requires less broadband, which may be significant for in-service teachers in rural or northern Canada and furthers the equity of access.
 To further accessibility, transcripts of both the podcasts and the videos are also available on the blog.

 The niche that these media now fill becomes apparent when a quick Google search is conducted with the terms such as “K-12 OER Canada” or “K-12 OER Alberta”.
 The results quickly indicate the current status of OER in Canada is less developed than in countries such as the USA with their federal Department of Education’s #GoOpen for K-12 teachers.